 World Class City

 Toronto’s international profile has boosted to that of a world class city.
 Toronto has been recognized as Canada’s “tech hub” and has been called the Silicon Valley of the North.
-It was just named the fourth city on the list of The Most Liveable Cities according to the Global Liveability Report, continues to rank in the Top 5 of the Economist’s Most Liveable Cities, and ranked seventh on the list of 2017’s World Happiness Report.
+It was just named the fourth city on the list of The Most Liveable Cities according to the Global Liveability Report, and Canada as a whole ranked seventh on the list of 2017’s World Happiness Report.
+More recently, Toronto made the Top 10 list of Future-Proofing Cities in the world.

 Toronto is a world class city but compared to other world class cities in the U.S.— and frankly, anywhere in the world — you’re paying less per square foot.
 It’s kind of like you’re getting a deal.